 Two anthems were also performed at the service, including Blessed Jesu!
 Here we Stand, by Richard Popplewell, which was written for William’s own baptism on August 4 1982.

 In a brief video about the christening Reverend Welby noted:

 All babies are unbelievably special, not only royal babies…As a nation we are celebrating the birth of someone who in due course will be the head of state.
 That’s extraordinary.

 Prince Charles and the Duchess of Cornwall hosted a reception at Clarence House after the ceremony.
 As is traditional, pieces from a tier of Kate and Williams wedding cake were served to guests.

-The Duchess of Cambridge’s Alexander McQueen look worked perfectly with George’s christening gown, something Kate no doubt thought of when planning today’s ensemble.
+The Duchess of Cambridge’s Alexander McQueen design worked well with George’s christening gown, something Kate no doubt thought of when planning today’s ensemble.

 A tip of the tiara to Perths Fashions for her help today.

 This is not the first time Kate has worn a creamy white ruffled garment.
-Below we see her on Canada Day in the Nanette dress from Reiss (also worn for her engagement photo), the McQueen Tiered Coat worn for Trooping the Colour in 2011 and today’s McQueen look.
+Below we see her on Canada Day in the Nanette dress from Reiss (also worn for her engagement photo), the McQueen Tiered Coat that was worn for Trooping the Colour in 2011, and today’s McQueen look.
 It is tough to see the layers of ruffles in the Trooping coat.